igordejanovic/parglare/docs/index.md

     The parser will try to reconize token during parsing at the given location.
     This brings more parsing power as there are no lexical ambiguities introduced by a separate lexing stage.
-You want variable names in your language to be allowed to be keyword names?
+You want variable names in your language to be allowed to be like some of the keywords?
 No problem.

 * **Generalized parsing - GLR**

     parglare gives you powerful tools to see where non-determinism in your grammar lies (the notorious shift-reduce and reduce-reduce conflicts) and gives detailed info on why that happened.
-In case your language needs non-deterministic parsing, either it needs additional lookahead to decide or your language is inherently ambiguous, you can resort to the GLR algorithm by a simple change of the parser class.
+In case your language needs non-deterministic parsing — either it needs additional lookahead to decide or your language is inherently ambiguous — you can resort to the GLR algorithm by a simple change of the parser class.
 The grammar stays the same.

     In the case of non-determinism (unability for a parser to deterministically decide what to do) the parser will fork and investigate each possibility.